sablier-labs/lockup/README.md

 One of the most requested features from users is the ability to create streams without an upfront deposit.
 This requires the protocol to manage _"debt"_, which is the amount the sender owes the recipient but is not yet available in the stream.
-The following object defines a Flow stream:
+The following struct defines a Flow stream:

 ```solidity
 struct Stream {